Alt, Gai Jatra

 Gai Jatra Today: Tradition Meets Modernity

 In recent years, Gai Jatra has attracted attention beyond the Newar community and Kathmandu Valley.
-Tourists and cultural enthusiasts from around the world come to witness the spectacle of cow processions, colorful costumes, and lively performances.
+Tourists and cultural enthusiasts from around the world come to witness cow processions, colorful costumes, and lively performances.

 Why Gai Jatra Matters: Lessons from the Festival